Navy Day: Peru

-In Peru, Navy Day is a national holiday celebrated on October 8 in commemoration of the Battle of Angamos in 1879 and the anniversary of Peruvian Navy creation in 1821.
+In Peru, Navy Day is a national holiday celebrated on 8 October in commemoration of the Battle of Angamos in 1879 and the anniversary of Peruvian Navy creation in 1821.

 Pakistan

 In Pakistan, Navy Day (Urdu: یوم بحریہ), is celebrated on September 8 in commemoration of the Indo-Pakistan war of 1965.
-September 8, 1965 was the day when Pakistan Navy launched its successful strategic operation against India, codename Operation Dwarka, by the 25th Destroyer Squadron.
+September 8, 1965 was the day when Pakistan Navy launched its merely successful strategic operation against India, codename Operation Dwarka, by the 25th Destroyer Squadron.

 Portugal

 In Portugal, since 1998, Navy Day is celebrated on May 20, in remembrance of Vasco da Gama's first arrival in India.

 Romania

 In Romania, Navy Day takes place on August 15.

 Russia

 In Russia Navy Day is a national holiday that normally takes place on the last Sunday of July.
 It is a legacy of the Soviet Union that introduced this holiday in June 1939; the date was chosen in connection with the Battle of Gangut.